nickpoison/astsa/astsa_build/README.md

    - And a [Python package that contains datasets from astsa is here.](https://pypi.org/project/astsadata/)

 The Springer text was written under version 1.8 and the Chapman & Hall text was written under version 1.9.
-Later versions will work for both texts with only some minor changes that won't affect any of the data analysis.
+Later versions will work for both texts with only some minor changes in output that won't affect any of the data analysis.